-For a century, what is now the Hollis Room was the home of the collections of the Carlisle Historical Society and the Gleason Public Library.
-When the library renovation was completed in the summer of 2000, the collections were separated.
-The Carlisle Historical Society now houses their object and document collections in their headquarters, the Heald Homestead.
+For a century, what is now the Hollis Room was the home of the historic collections of the Carlisle Historical Society and the Town of Carlisle.
+When the library renovation was completed in the summer of 2000, the collections were moved to the Carlisle Historical Society, with the exception of the library archives.
+The Carlisle Historical Society now houses the Town’s and their own object and document collections in their headquarters, the Heald Homestead.

-In 2002 the materials in the Gleason Public Library's archives were processed and arranged.
+In 2020. the materials in the Gleason Public Library’s archives were newly processed and arranged.
 A finding aid is available to assist researchers in locating materials.
 The collection contains documents and records unique to Carlisle that are of interest to researchers and genealogists.

-In 1916, W. Irving Heald, formerly of Carlisle, gifted the Town of Carlisle under management of the Gleason Public Library, with a valuable collection of approximately one hundred Civil War artifacts, the majority of which may have been salvaged from the fields of the Battle of Gettysburg.
+In 1916, W. Irving Heald, formerly of Carlisle, bestowed a valuable collection of approximately one hundred Civil War artifacts from the battlefields of Gettysburg to the Town of Carlisle.
 Heald had purchased the collection in 1890 from Joel Danner, a resident and museum/shop owner located in Gettysburg, PA.
-Additional pieces owned by Joel Danner were subsequently sold and now comprise a large part of the Gettysburg National Military Park Museum and Visitor Center collections.
+Joel Danner subsequently sold additional pieces to the Gettysburg National Military Park Museum and Visitor Center collections.

 Over the years, the collection has deteriorated, due in large part to the passage of time, but also due to poor storage and handling conditions.
 In 2013 the Library began a yearlong investigation into the best options available for the long-term preservation of the collection.
 In 2015, thanks to the generosity of the residents of Carlisle through the Community Preservation Act, the Library received a grant to conserve items in the collection, including the flag.
 The following has been completed to help bring the collection into archival quality: